adamkelker/azure-network-protocols/README.md

  Click review and create, and it will create our second VM.

- 2.)
-Now that we have both virtual machines up and running we are going to connect to our Windows 10 vm using the remote desktop connection app.
-Once we are connected we are going to go to our browser and download and install Wireshark.
+ 2.)With both virtual machines now operational, next we will connect to the Windows 10 VM using the remote desktop connection app.
+Once we are connected, we'll open our web browser and proceed to download and install Wireshark.

 "Wireshark is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education."

- 3.)
-Open wireshark and filter for ICMP traffic only.
+Open Wireshark and filter to display only ICMP traffic.

  <p>
 <img src="https://imgur.com/RrtChUe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>